Celebrate In Style With Autumn-Inspired Weddings, Parties and Events

 Fall brings its own charms to embellish weddings and tables alike.
 Tiny pumpkins centered on a gold etched plate or baby gourds, in their delightfully imperfect shapes, encircling a pot of bright pansies like the “Matrix Yellow Blotch,” are autumn’s calling card.
 Dress planters for the party, choosing flora of varying heights, colors and textures to create a layered fall ensemble.

-The Symmetry short planter comes in a variety of interesting shapes to accentuate a modern or contemporary theme, and is offered in a variety of bright colors as well as a stately bronze that’s the perfect backdrop for a spectacular offering of autumn’s flowers and foliage.
+The spiral planter is an interesting shape to accentuate a modern or contemporary theme, and is offered in a variety of bright colors as well as a stately bronze that’s the perfect backdrop for a spectacular offering of autumn’s flowers and foliage.
 Try the orange and yellows of the “Bonanza Harmony” marigold paired with kale or green ivy to spill over the sides for a whimsically unkempt flourish.

 Offer Guests A Living Gift

 “This season, my favorite trend has been the potted succulents given to guests as favors in hopes that they plant them,” explains Smith.
 “Succulents are hot in the wedding industry this season.
 Brides are using them as centerpieces, and also favors for their guests.”
 These hardy, container-friendly plants are the perfect addition to your fall entertaining décor.
 They are easy to care for, add muted color and little else rivals their variety and texture when it comes to garnishing a planter.
-The Oso polar aluminum bowl is the perfect nest for a crop of succulents and the metal finishes further a more modern aesthetic.
+The Low Bowl Planteris the perfect nest for a crop of succulents and the metal finishes further a more modern aesthetic.

 Celebrate with Fall Foliage